fatarick/countdown/README.md

 Just loads the url.
 Nothing Special

+Also i added a Always on top function!

 # Examples

 I did a countdown until 1/1/2024 so i will be more calm.
 BECAUSE I WANT THE NEW YEAR ATMOSPHERE!

 <image src="https://i.imgur.com/tnMuB7i.png">

+## ENJOY!